ricklabsdotn8/law-school-notes/succession/Week 1.md

     b. by operation of law
 2. devisees - recipient of real property gifts
 3. Legatees - recipient of personal property gifts

+# Legitime
+## Definition
+1. `legitime` - part of the testator's property which he cannot dispose of because the *law has reserved it for certain heirs* who are, therefore, called **compulsory heirs**.
+(Art.
+886)

+2. `compulsory heirs` - the following are compulsory heirs (Art.
+887)
+    (a) Legitimate children and descendants, with respect to their legitimate parents and ascendants;

+    (b) In default of the foregoing, legitimate parents and ascendants, with respect to their legitimate children and descendants;

+    (c) The widow or widower;

+    (d) Acknowledged natural children, and natural children by legal fiction;

+    (e) Other illegitimate children referred to in Article 287

+    ```NOTE:```
+    - Compulsory heirs mentioned in Nos.
+3, 4, and 5 are not excluded by those in Nos.
+1 and 2; neither do they exclude one another.
+    - In all cases of illegitimate children, their **filiation** must be duly proved.
+    - The father or mother of illegitimate children of the three classes mentioned, shall inherit from them in the manner and to the extent established by this Code.